 Now, I’m not going to lie, l like stuff.
 Particularly nice stuff.
 I’m an Interior Designer – buying, recommending and creating stuff is what I do!

-We spend so much time of our lives surviving that I figure we kind of deserve to have nice things.
+We spend so much time of our lives surviving that I figure we kind of deserve to haven be surrounded by nice things.
 But how much nice things do we actually need?
 And, are those things even nice?

 As an interior designer I am continuously confronted by consumerism, marketing, sales and trends.
 Attributes of the industry that I find personally frustrating and often cause conflicting emotions.
 Have I made the right decision creating Harlo?
 Is this something that I want to contribute to?
 Why can’t I stay strong to my beliefs and still do what I love?